18F/accessibility/pages/iframes.md

 layout: post
 sidenav: docs
 ---
-When using `iframe`s, it's important that all content contained in them is accessible.
+When using `iframe`s, it’s important that all content contained in them is accessible.

 ## Testing